 Working in Progress

-[1] Biodiversity Risk, Firm Performance, and Market Mispricing, with Yujun Huang, Anna Créti and María Eugenia Sanin
+[1] Biodiversity Risk, Firm Performance, and Market Mispricing. with Yujun Huang, Anna Créti and María Eugenia Sanin

 Combining new data on biodiversity-capacity and biodiversity-footprint with firm fundamentals, we conduct a causal analysis of the impact of biodiversity physical risk on firms' profitability and stock returns.
 With this purpose, we build a biodiversity index for 35 countries and use a time series model to capture its variation over time.
 We show that such time trend estimation can be aggregated as risk exposure and can significantly forecast establishment-level profitability.
 We then show that the market underprices biodiversity physical risk, which is due to the insufficient analysis of related information and its impact on the firm-level future cash flow.
 We also document disparities of risk exposure across firms and sectors, and our results are consistent with previous findings in terms of climate physical risk.